Art

 Complete 18 credits of ART courses, including at least one art history course and 3 credits of studio art electives at the 300-400 level.

-Art History Minor Requirements (20 credits)
+Art History Minor Requirements (18 credits)

-1. Complete all of the following:
+- Complete a minimum of 14 credits from the following:

 ART 221 Medieval Art and Architecture (3)